charis-the-programmer/author-documentation/docs/Tools-Demo.md

 # Demos and Downloadable Code Samples

-Most tutorials, and some articles, published on SitePoint will be enhanced with a demo of the code and its result.
+Most tutorials, and some articles, published on codeswag will be enhanced with a demo of the code and its result.
 We have a number of services we use to embed demos into articles.

 ### [GitHub](https://github.com/)
 Most articles involve code samples hosted on GitHub.
 As an author, you should create a public repo with all the code used in an article and make this available to your editor.
 This repo should be linked to prominently in the article.